HayGrouve/recipe-share/docs/database-improvements.md

 3. Implement webhook database sync once drizzle-orm version compatibility is resolved
 4. Add database queries to API routes
 5. Implement user synchronization with Clerk webhooks

+---

+**Historical Note**: This document describes the migration process and improvements made to use the `@haygrouve/db-schema` package.
+For current schema reference and usage patterns, refer to [`database-schema-reference.md`](./database-schema-reference.md).